s-kaczmarek/memoir/README.md

 ## How it works

-* script is installed in ```/usr/bin/``` location as m file.
+* script is installed in ```/usr/local/bin/``` location as ```m``` file.
 * you can run script by typing ```m``` in termianl.
 * after first run script will create .memoir file in your user home directory ```~/.memoir``` which will store all notes.
 * when the cript is running you can make your notes untill you press enter twice.
-After that note will be saved and program ends.
+After that, note will be saved and program ends.
 If the first line is empty, it wont write the entry.
 * run script with -r argument to read notes: ```m -r```
 * run script with -c argument to clear notes file: ```m -c```
 * run script with -h argument for help: ```m -h```